davidbhr/CompactionAnalyzer/README.md

 ## Tutorial

-The script 'CompactionAnalysis.py' within the turorial folder might be good start to get familiar with the analyis.
+The scripts within the turorial folder might be good start to get familiar with the analyis.
+The script `CompactionAnalysis_cells_collagen.py` evaluates 4 example cells that are embedded in collagen and compact the surrounding tissue.
+Script `CompactionAnalysis_empty_collagen.py` and `CompactionAnalysis_artificial_data.py` evaluate empty collagen gels that show random allignement and artifiacl data with random allignement.

-First we import all of the necessary functions by using
+In general we first import all of the necessary functions by using

 ```python
 from CompactionAnalyzer.CompactionFunctions import *